What is TDRA?

 Another typical building site for lowering shafts.
 (Image from Donnegan Civil Engineering on a project for Scottish Water.)

-Intermeidate Shaft Ham Street Car Park for Ham House
+Intermediate Shaft Ham Street Car Park near Ham House

 Ham Car Park Shaft site